 The Provost recommends that new faculty in years 1 & 2 (and if not on an accelerated schedule) only do formative peer reviews, and that faculty who have completed their last promotion do at least one summative peer review every 5 years.

-The Provost recommends that all faculty do a teaching self reflection for a course annually.
-A section on “Teaching Self Reflection” now appears in the myVita annual self evalation.
+Over the course of the academic year, units are being asked to incorporate the teaching self reflection as part of their annual review process.
+A section on “Teaching Self Reflection” appears in the myVita annual self evaluation.
 Faculty can fill out the self reflection form at any point in the year.
-It is best to access it though the myVita page on the Provost website, under “Updates for 2021-22.”
-Chairs will need to read and comment on these self reflections in their annual reviews of faculty.
-There is guidance in myVita for Chairs on how to read and respond to these.
+(Click here to access a copy of the form for you to consult before filling it out.)
+It is best to access it though the myVita page on the Provost website.
+In order to support chairs as they read and respond to these self reflections in the annual reviews of faculty, we have provided guidance in myVita for Chairs.